 #3 Hike the Andes

 Volcan Cotopaxi is another popular hike as is the Quilotoa Loop.
-I didn’t have the time to do any of them.
-But other travellers I met loved them so I’m sure they’re amazing, too.
+We didn’t have the time to do any of them, but other travellers we met loved them.

 #4 Stroll through Quito’s Old Town